Getting your Trinity Audio player ready... |

 As you learn to recognize and apply the concepts being tested in GMAT Quant questions, you’ll see that you don’t need a calculator after all.

-While the first step in mastering GMAT Quant is to learn the content tested, the next step is to practice applying the principles and concepts you’ve learned.
-By engaging in extensive topical practice, you’ll refine your skills at recognizing which concepts questions involve and make using efficient methods to solve GMAT Quant questions second nature.
-Consider the following question, for example:
+While the first step in mastering GMAT Quant is to learn the content tested, the next step is to practice, applying the principles and concepts you’ve learned.
+By engaging in answering practice questions, you’ll refine your skills at recognizing which concept is being tested by a particular question.
+It will become second nature to use efficient methods to solve GMAT Quant questions.

 What is the units digit of 749?